-Activision have gone out of their way to monetise cosmetic tat in their multimillion first-person shooter franchise, such as filing patents to turn players into killer advertisements (which in fairness is what cosmetics in multiplayer games are to begin with), encouraging the watching of loot box openings in Call of Duty: WW2, and handling season passes poorly with Black Ops 4.
-Compared to previous and sadly expected behaviour from Activision, Warzone is at best inoffensive.
+Activision has gone out of their way to monetise cosmetic tat in their multimillion first-person shooter franchise, such as filing patents to turn players into killer advertisements (which, in fairness, is what cosmetics in multiplayer games are to begin with), encouraging the watching of loot box openings in Call of Duty: WW2, and handling season passes poorly with Black Ops 4.
+Compared to previous and sadly expected behaviour from Activision, Warzone is, at best, inoffensive.
 Right?

 The idea of the battle pass is simple: you hand over cash and get to begin accessing rewards for playing the game.
 Similar to a season pass where you get all the content over time for a reduced price, except now you have to play the game to unlock the content you've paid for, and what you don't get before the pass expires simply vanishes into the ether.

 Warzone's battle pass features 100 tiers, each becoming increasingly longer to reach.
 You'll unlock tiers by getting more experience points from matches, meaning good play is rewarded far more than poor play.
 At least in theory, opening caches of loot in the game's world, completing even non-lethal missions, and staying alive by hiding for the entire game earn a lot of experience points.